International-Data-Spaces-Association/idsa/graduation_scheme/due_diligence_reports/Due_Diligence_Project_Review_Template.md

 ## Introduction

-The decision to graduate or promote a project depends on the TSC or head-office sponsors of the project performing and documenting the evaluation process in deciding upon initial or continued inclusion of projects through a Technical Due Diligence ('Tech DD') exercise.
+The decision to graduate or promote a project depends on the TSC or head office sponsors of the project performing and documenting the evaluation process in deciding upon initial or continued inclusion of projects through a Technical Due Diligence ('Tech DD') exercise.
 Ultimately the voting members of the TSC will, on the basis of this and other information, vote for or against the inclusion of each project at the relevant time.

 ## Technical Due Diligence